aanandaggarwal/movie-recommender/README.md

 ### Script Overview
 - **Data Preparation**: Loads the datasets and splits the ratings into training and testing sets.
 - **Training with SVD**: Uses the SVD algorithm from the Surprise library to learn latent factors from user-item ratings.
-- **Cross-Validation**: Performs 5-fold cross-validation to evaluate model performance in terms of Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
+- **Cross-Validation**: Performs 5-fold cross-validation to evaluate model performance using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE).
 - **Top-N Recommendations**: Generates top 10 movie recommendations for each user and evaluates them using metrics like Precision, Recall, F-measure, and NDCG.
-- **Explainability**: Provides user-specific explanations for recommendations based on genres and user-applied tags.
+- **Explainability**: Enhances user experience by providing user-specific explanations for recommendations based on genres and user-applied tags.

 ## Evaluation
-The script prints evaluation metrics to help assess the performance of the model:
-- **MAE** and **RMSE**: Measure the accuracy of predicted ratings.
-- **Precision**, **Recall**, **F-measure**, **NDCG**: Assess the quality of the generated recommendations.

-## Evaluation
-The performance of the movie recommender system was assessed using several key metrics.
-Below is a description of each metric and its practical relevance:
+The recommender system is evaluated using several key metrics:
-- **Mean Absolute Error (MAE)**: Measures the average magnitude of the errors in the predicted ratings.
-It is calculated as the mean of the absolute differences between the actual and predicted ratings. **Lower MAE values** indicate better accuracy of the model in predicting ratings close to the actual values.
+- **Mean Absolute Error (MAE)**: Measures the average absolute difference between actual and predicted ratings, indicating prediction accuracy. **Lower MAE values** indicate better accuracy of the model in predicting ratings close to the actual values.
 - **Root Mean Square Error (RMSE)**: Similar to MAE but gives more weight to larger errors by squaring the differences between actual and predicted ratings.
-RMSE helps to penalize significant deviations, providing a more sensitive measure of accuracy. **Lower RMSE values** indicate fewer large errors in the model's predictions.
+RMSE penalizes significant deviations, providing a more sensitive measure of accuracy. **Lower RMSE values** indicate fewer large errors in the model's predictions.
-- **Precision**: Represents the proportion of recommended items that are actually relevant.
-In this context, it measures how many of the recommended movies were liked by the user. **Higher precision** indicates that the model is effectively filtering out irrelevant recommendations.
+- **Precision**: Measures the proportion of recommended movies that are relevant. **Higher precision** means fewer irrelevant recommendations.
-- **Recall**: Represents the proportion of relevant items that are recommended.
-It measures how well the model captures all the movies a user would find interesting. **High recall** means that the model is good at recommending a comprehensive set of relevant items.
+- **Recall**: Measures the proportion of relevant movies that were successfully recommended. **Higher recall** means more comprehensive recommendations.
-- **F-measure**: The harmonic mean of precision and recall.
-It provides a balance between the two metrics to generally evaluate a model's ability to provide relevant recommendations without missing too many.
-The F-measure is particularly useful when precision and recall are both important.
+- **F-measure**: Balances precision and recall, providing a single value that helps evaluate the model's ability to recommend relevant items.
-- **Normalized Discounted Cumulative Gain (NDCG)**: Evaluates the ranking quality of the recommendations.
-It considers the position of relevant items in the recommendation list, giving higher scores when relevant items are ranked closer to the top. **Higher NDCG values** indicate that relevant recommendations are well-ranked, improving user satisfaction.
+- **Normalized Discounted Cumulative Gain (NDCG)**: Evaluates how well relevant items are ranked in the recommendation list, with **higher values** indicating better-ranked recommendations.

 ## Acknowledgements
 Special thanks to Professor Zhang and the course staff for their guidance and support.
 The MovieLens dataset used in this project was introduced by F. Maxwell Harper and Joseph A. Konstan (2015) in "The MovieLens Datasets: History and Context."
-Additional thanks to all the helpful teachers online for their tutorials and resources that supported the technical implementation of this project.
+Additional thanks to all the helpful instructors/creators online for their tutorials and resources that supported the technical implementation of this project.